CocevDmitrii/Demania/README.md

-|Try to port console app like  from given                                                                                 "Gnu Go":
+|Try to port console app like  from given
+                                                                      "Gnu Go"